amassrywork-collab/cnn-from-scratch-mnist-01/README.md

 ## Training

-- Training is done using CPU only
+- Training is done using CPU only.
-- A small subset of MNIST is used to reduce computation time
+- A small subset of MNIST is used to reduce computation time.
-- Binary Cross-Entropy is used as the loss function
+- Binary Cross-Entropy is used as the loss function.
-- Gradients are computed manually using backpropagation
+- Gradients are computed manually using backpropagation.

 Example training output: